HadrienG/taxadb/README.md

 [![PyPI](https://img.shields.io/badge/python-3.5-blue.svg)]()
 <!-- [![PyPI](https://img.shields.io/badge/license-GPLv3-blue.svg)]() -->

 Taxadb is a application to locally query the ncbi taxonomy.
 Taxadb is written in python, and access its database using the [peewee](http://peewee.readthedocs.io) library.
-Both Sqlite and MySQL are supported.

 Taxadb is very much a work in progress, the following are still not implemented:
 - [x] taxadb download: download all the required files from the ncbi ftp